 Bellagio

 Bellagio, the pearl of Lake Como, is a must-see destination for an out-of-town trip.
-Get lost in the flower-filled alleys and visit Villa Melzi with its beautiful botanical gardens.
+Lose yourself in the flower-filled alleys and visit Villa Melzi with its beautiful botanical gardens.
 An aperitif by the lake will give you breathtaking views.
 Bellagio is perfect for enjoying timeless elegance and quality shopping.
 Plus you can take boat trips on the lake.

 Lugano